lopuhin/transformer-lm/README.rst

 -----

 Instructions are below.
-See also ``test/test_shakespeare.sh`` for a complete pipeline demo on a small corpus (takes a few minutes on CPU).
+See also ``test/test_shakespeare.sh`` for a complete pipeline demo on a small corpus (takes a minute on a CPU).

 Prepare data for training
 +++++++++++++++++++++++++